Disaster Preparedness and Response

 Require federal agencies to implement best practices for disaster preparedness and response efforts to ensure mistakes of the past are not repeated.

-Require that all building, re-building, re-designing, or upgrading of structures and infrastructure must be done in a way that ensures they can withstand hurricanes and meet each island’s climate resiliency goals, and ensure that islands have the funding and support to meet those requirements.
+Require that all building, re-building, re-designing, or upgrading of structures and infrastructure must be done in a way that ensures the infrastructure can withstand hurricanes and other natural disasters to meet each island’s climate resiliency goals, and ensure that islands have the funding and support to meet those requirements.

 Require a robust and quantitative consideration of resilient relocation of structures damaged or destroyed in natural disasters.